 JOIN US NEXT FALL!

-Sign up for a Team-Challenge Run and/or participate in a FREE Fun Fair and rock climbing on our 24' mobile climbing wall!
+Sign up for a Team-Challenge Run and/or participate in a FREE Fun Fair!

 Veterans Outreach Charity Run, MUDDY WARRIORS™ XPERIENCE - join us and help support our veteran and wheelchair events by participating or donating to this fun challenging event!
-(See Experiential Events page for details)
+(November 19, 2017-See Experiential Events page for details)

 We need your help to cover the additional operational expenses this year and to reach out to new users who can really benefit from the many outcomes that this program provides, to those who need them the most.
 From the fresh air and physical movement health benefits, to nature encounters such as wildlife sightings and wildflowers, and, most importantly, to the camaraderie of this social activity and self-respect enhancing outcomes of meeting the hiking challenge!